jonburdon/hello-django/README.md

 Assertions such as equal, true, false and so on are used in django as in any other testing framework.

+NOTE:
+.FEF syntax means in this case tests pass, fail, error, fail

+NOTE:
+tests.py renamed to test_views.py to keep tests organised - these tests will jus test views.py

+`python3 manage.py test` runs all tests or the following syntax will run just one specific file:

+`python3 manage.py test todo.test_forms`

+Or run just a specific class of tests:

+`python3 manage.py test todo.test_forms.TestItemForm`

+OR run one specific test:

+`python3 manage.py test todo.test_forms.TestItemForm.test_fields_are_explicit_in_metaclass`

 ## Gitpod Reminders

 To run a frontend (HTML, CSS, Javascript only) application in Gitpod, in the terminal, type: